The Wonder

 82

-Once again, seeing ourselves be kind and fair is an unequaled self-care mainstay.
+As repeatedly stated, seeing ourselves be kind and fair is an unequaled self-care mainstay.
 There isn’t a more reliable means of forging an aloneness that confirms the self-worth needed to sustain a healthy sense of well-being.

 While love is commonly seen as the grandest source of feeling worthy, only love that features give-and-get kindness and fairness ensures the ongoing healing needed to maintain good mental health.